xiaoxiangAQ/LIM-CD-dataset/README.md

 ## Citation

-The paper was submitted to ISPRS GSW 2023.
+The paper will be submitted to ISPRS GSW 2023.